jujuck/Express-MySQL_Movies/README.md

 - 16/ Add the method to calculate a JsonWebToken from the email and uuid and return it as cookie with secure parameters and a sjon for the user (firstname, lastname, email)

 <img src="./images/auth_secure_cookies.png" >
+<legend>This block of code will send back a cookies with the JsonWebToken, only accessible via http and not JS, with a life time of 1 day</legend>